Team: Seattle Mariners

-HEIGHT/WEIGHT: 6’1”, 210 LBS.
+Height/Weight: 6’1”, 210 lbs.

-Prior to being drafted, Peterson played for the University of New Mexico where he earned Louisville Slugger All-America honors.
+Peterson played collegiately at the University of New Mexico where he earned First-Team Louisville Slugger All-America honors.
 Peterson was the Mountain West Co-Player of the Year and a first team All-American in 2013 (for the second year in a row) after hitting .408 with 18 homeruns and 72 RBIs.
-He finished his college career tied for first in the school’s history in doubles (78), third in total bases (492), tied for fourth in RBIs (198) and fourth in homers (41) and slugging percentage (.691).
+He finished his college career tied for first in the school’s history in doubles (78), third in total bases (492), and fourth in RBIs (198), homers (41) and slugging percentage (.691).